arnaudh/magic-card-zoom/README.md

 <!--- Detailed Description for the Web Store

+Chrome extension to identify Magic: The Gathering™ cards in videos and streams.
+Simply hover your mouse over any card to get a high definition visual.

+=== Updates ===
+[2020-04-10] Version 3.0
+- Expanded the list of cards to include all cards ever printed!
+You can now choose formats such as Pioneer, Modern, Vintage or Commander, in addition to the Standard formats.
+This was made possible by optimizing the detection algorithms and refactoring the extension's messaging system.
+Please keep in mind that a smaller pool of cards gives faster and more accurate results, so it is advised to choose the smallest pool of cards necessary for a given game.
+[2020-01-14] Version 2.0.3
+- Added Theros Beyond Death set
+[2019-11-11] Version 2.0.2
+- Added Eldritch Moon set
+- Fixed memory leak that crashed the extension after a while
+- Fixed fullscreen on Twitch
-*** Version 2.0 ***
+[2019-10-13] Version 2.0
-You can now use MagicCardZoom on any video/stream on the web, including Twitch!
+- You can now use MagicCardZoom on any video/stream on the web, including Twitch!

 === How to use ===
-1. install the extension
+1. Install the extension
-2. go to a video (e.g. https://youtu.be/cKPaR2uSpPk?t=222)
+2. Go to a video/stream showing a game of Magic (e.g. https://youtu.be/cKPaR2uSpPk?t=222)
-3. click on the extension icon in the top right corner of the browser
+3. Click on the extension icon in the top right corner of the browser
-4. select the appropriate Standard pool of cards (best guess will be selected by default), then click on "Start MagicCardZoom"
+4. Select the appropriate Standard pool of cards (best guess will be selected by default), then click on "Start MagicCardZoom"
-5. hover any card in the video to display a high definition view of the card
+5. Hover your mouse over any card in the video to get a high definition visual of the card

 To stop running the extension, click on the extension icon, then click on "Stop MagicCardZoom".
 The extension will also stop when closing the tab or navigating to a new page.

-=== Current limitations ===
+=== Limitations ===
-- Only Standard and Draft tournament games are supported
-- Identification of the correct card depends on how recognisable the card's artwork is, therefore strong light reflection or obstructions (by e.g. dice or other cards) will cause cards to not be identified
+Identification of the correct card depends on how recognisable the card's artwork is, therefore strong light reflection or obstructions (e.g. by dice or other cards) will cause some cards to not be identified.

-I am currently working on those limitations.
-Please check the extension page again for updates!

 === Feedback / contribute ===
 Please submit any feedback, questions or issues you have to magiccardzoom@gmail.com, or use the feedback link in the extension popup.
-Also, this extension is Open Source and you are more than welcome to contribute! https://github.com/arnaudh/magic-card-zoom
+Also, this extension is Open Source and you are welcome to contribute: https://github.com/arnaudh/magic-card-zoom

 === Disclaimer ===
 MagicCardZoom is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.